knykanen/codetest-mortgageplan/README.md

 ### 2.
 Open up terminal and CD into the project folder where the Dockerfile and docker-compose.yml files are
 ### 3.
-Use the following command to compile the project
+Use the following command to compile and build the project
 `mvn clean package`
 ### 4.
 Use the following command to build the docker containers. **Notice the dot at the end**